Dueñas, Iloilo: History

+On March 8, 1820, with the support of 31 cabezas de barangay of the principalía of the visita of Dingle [formerly Baong], and the parish priest of Laglag, Fray Juan Raile, a petition for the re-elevation of Dingle into a pueblo was submitted to Miguel Calderón, alcalde mayor (equivalent to the present-day provincial governor) of Iloilo, through the leadership of the Dingleño teniente mayor (municipal vice-mayor) of Laglag, Don Juan Marcelino Dayot (Dingle gobernadorcillo, 1829–1835).
+On April 28, 1823, Dingle was thus re-elevated into a pueblo and separated itself from Laglag after almost two centuries of being under one pueblo.

+In 1845, Laglag was moved around four kilometers eastward and was given the name Dueñas in memory of the birthplace (Dueñas, Palencia, Spain) of Fr.
+Florencio Martin, who authored the transfer.
+Saint Jerome, Doctor of the Church, is the Patron Saint of Dueñas.

 The word “Dueñas” or “Dueña” is derived from a Latin word domna or domina, which means landlady or madam who has dominion over a certain house or estate.

 Urban legend

 Dueñas has been known to be the site of the infamous "Teniente Gimo" urban legend story.
-Teniente is a Spanish word for lieutenant since according to the story, a guy named Gimo was the Teniente del Barrio, or what is now known as the Barangay Chairman of the place.
+Teniente is a Spanish word for lieutenant since according to the story, a man named Gimo was the Teniente del Barrio, or what is now known as the Barangay Chairman of the place.
 The story revolves about Gimo's family of aswangs wherein one of her daughters invited two of her female classmates from Iloilo City to their barrio fiesta without any knowledge of them being aswangs.
-Story says that Gimo and company mistakenly slaughtered his daughter while asleep instead of the targeted guest after that one guest herself overheard them of their plan to manslaughter her and feast for her body.
+The story says that Gimo and company mistakenly slaughtered his daughter while asleep instead of the targeted guest after that one guest herself overheard them of their plan to slaughter her and feast for her body.
 As a result, the girl tricked the aswangs into killing their own kind and escaped, while the fate of the other classmate was unknown.

 The story has still been considered unproven and remains arguably the most famous aswang story of all time.
 Sources state that the whole story and characters were all fictional and is a product of old native literature by the elderly Ilonggo people.
 The story is often told by adults, both young and old, to scare off disobedient children.
 It has even been referenced to in popular culture specifically in a few Philippine horror films and is also widespread outside Iloilo and the rest of Panay, with various versions of the tale.